Nokia N82: History

 Nokia's N82 model was leaked in May 2007 (along with Nokia N81), but was not made official until six months later in November.
 It was introduced a month after the Nokia N95 8GB.

 The latest firmware of the Nokia N82 is v35.0.002 released December 2009.

 The N86 8MP from 2009 (a slider) is considered to be the N82's spiritual successor due to its high-end camera technology, despite the lack of Xenon flash.
 However a similar top-of-the-line device in a candybar form never appeared from Nokia after the N82.
 The Nokia 6220 classic of 2008 was the second Nokia with a Xenon flash.

 Features

 The N82 includes a built-in accelerometer for video stabilisation and photo orientation to keep landscape or portrait shots oriented as taken, and automatic 270 degree screen rotation.
 It is compatible with the N-Gage gaming platform.
 It has a 2.4-inch TFT display and features the same 332 MHz processor as found in the N95.

 The N82 has almost identical specifications with the N95, leading to it being called by some as an "N95 in candybar form."
-Apart from the xenon camera flash addition, minor technologic differences between the models are: 128 MB RAM up from 64 MB (the N95's 8GB variant also had 128 MB); CIF resolution (352x288) front camera up from QVGA (320 × 240); microUSB port rather than miniUSB; and removal of the infrared port.
+Apart from the xenon camera flash addition, minor technologic differences between the models are: 128 MB RAM up from 64 MB (the N95's 8 GB variant also had 128 MB); CIF resolution (352x288) front camera up from QVGA (320 × 240); microUSB port rather than miniUSB; and removal of the infrared port.